joshhornby/joshhornby.github.io/_posts/2025-07-14-cycle-time-not-north-star.md

 > "If a measure becomes a target, it ceases to be a good measure." – Goodhart's Law

-A few years back, we brought in a Developer Experience dashboard at a previous role.
+A few years ago, we brought in a Developer Experience dashboard at a previous role.
 Overnight, one of my teams "cycle time" metric was cause for concern.
 The message was clear: lower this number.
 So we chopped up tickets, made sure stories were smaller, and watched our average cycle time drop.
-The dashboard turned green and everyone relaxed.
+The dashboard turned green and everyone was happy.

 But the reality?
 Customers saw almost no difference.
 Our output increased on paper, but the features we shipped weren't more valuable, they just arrived in smaller boxes.
 Releases might have got a touch safer, but nothing fundamental shifted.